LucasDelfino92/morrowindsharp/mw#.md

 Waterfalls Tweaks
 Bitter Coast Scum Replacer
 I Lava Good Mesh Replacer
+Remiros' Groundcover
 Signposts Retextured
-Remiros' Groundcover
 Glow in the Dahrk
-Project Atlas Glow in the Dahrk Patch
+AtlAd - Glow in the Dahrk Patch
-Nords Shut Your Windows
+Nords, Shut Your Windows!
 Here Comes The Sun...
 Glare
 Let There Be Darkness
 The Midnight Oil